 A car accident can alter the rest of your life by causing serious injuries that may never properly heal.
-This could keep you out of work for an extended period of time and in some cases you might not ever be able to return to gainful employment.
-The resulting lost wages in addition to significant medical and rehabilitation expenses can be financially ruinous.
+This could keep you out of work for an extended time, and, in some cases, you might not ever be able to return to gainful employment.
+The resulting lost wages, in addition to significant medical and rehabilitation expenses, can be financially ruinous.

 As part of a jury award or settlement, you could receive compensation for lost wages and lost future earnings.
 For instance, you may have missed time at work because you were in a hospital recovering or because you had to take time off for doctor's appointments.

-In California, for example, the period is either two years from the date of the injury or one year from the date that the injury was discovered, whichever is later.
+In California, for example, the period is either two years from the date of the injury or one year from the time that the injury was discovered, whichever is later.
 In New York, the statute of limitations for a personal injury car accident lawsuit is three years from the date of the injury.

 Working with an attorney may also make it easier to maximize your compensation.
 Although an insurance company may offer you a settlement, the amount is often less than what you could get if you proceeded to litigation.
 An attorney will have had experience with the tactics that insurance companies will employ in these situations and know how to respond.

 This article is intended to be helpful and informative.
 But even common legal matters can become complex and stressful.
 A qualified auto accident lawyer can address your particular legal needs, explain the law, and represent you in court.
 Take the first step now and contact a local auto accident attorney to discuss your specific legal situation.

 Enter your location below to get connected with a qualified Auto Accident attorney today.